Daquiver1/daquiver1/readme.md

 </a>

-⚡ I'm currently working on ...<br>
+⚡ I'm currently working on myself.<br>
-🔭 I’m currently learning **FastAPI**.
-👯 I’m looking to collaborate on any cool web app project.
-💬 Apart from tech, we can talk about football and music.
+💬 Other than tech, we can talk about football, music, history and the fine art of philosophy.
 📫 Reach me on [linkedin](https://www.linkedin.com/in/daquiver/) and [twitter.](https://twitter.com/daquiver1)
 🎉 I play the guitar and speak spanish.